-Michael F. Giangreco, Ph.D., is a Professor in the Department of Education (Special Education Program) at the University of Vermont and is also affiliated with the Center on Disability & Community Inclusion.
+Michael F. Giangreco, Ph.D., is a Professor in the Department of Education at the University of Vermont and serves as Coordinator of the Graduate program in Special Education.
+He is also affiliated with the Center on Disability & Community Inclusion.
 Prior to joining the faculty at UVM in 1988 he served in a variety of capacities (e.g., community residence counselor with adults with developmental disabilities, special education teacher, special education administrator).
 His work focuses on various aspects of education for students with developmental disabilities within general education classrooms such as curriculum planning and adaptation, related services decision-making and coordination, alternatives to overreliance on paraprofessionals and inclusive special education service delivery.
 Dr. Giangreco is the author of numerous professional publications on a variety of special education topics and has published a series of cartoons depicting educational issues and research findings.

 Areas of ExpertiseSpecial Education

 - Giangreco, M. F. (2017).
 Including students with developmental disabilities: Simple, not easy.
 In S. Danforth (Ed.).
 Becoming a great inclusive educator (2nd ed., pp. 341-351): New York: Peter Lang.

 - Giangreco, M. F. (2017).
 Expanding opportunities for students with intellectual disability.
 Educational Leadership, 74(7), 52-57.